debarshee2004/apertre_hr_management_app/README.md

 ## Introduction

 The Apertre Native Project is a mobile application built with React Native.
-It is designed to bring the wonders of the universe closer to you by offering a Virtual Galaxy Explorer.
+It is designed to bring the wonders of the universe closer to you by offering a HR Management App.
 You can explore various galaxies, view stunning celestial objects, and learn about the universe's mysteries, all within this app.

 ## Features

-- Explore different galaxies and celestial objects.
+- Learn about HR Management.
-- Learn about stars, planets, black holes, and other cosmic phenomena.
+- Practice Mobile Development
 - Beautiful and interactive user interface.
 - Smooth navigation and animations.
 - User-friendly and intuitive design.